HL7/fhir-shorthand/input/pagecontent/reference.md

   `* communication MS ?!`

-* Declare a list of elements and nested elements to MustSupport:
+* Declare a list of elements and nested elements to be MustSupport:

   `* identifier, identifier.system, identifier.value, name, name.family MS`